Dozens dead as Helene unleashes life-threatening flooding and knocks out power to millions across Southeast

 Another small, tight-knit Florida community, Keaton Beach, is picking up the pieces of their lives left behind by the ravages of Helene.

-“You look at Keaton Beach, I mean I think almost every home was destroyed, or the vast majority, and some totally obliterated.
+“You look at Keaton Beach … almost every home was destroyed, or the vast majority, and some totally obliterated.
 It’s because they had such a massive surge that went in there,” Florida Gov. Ron DeSantis said Friday, adding that the storm surge might have been as high as 20 feet.

 The town’s Beach Bums gas station was three days away from celebrating the five-year anniversary of its opening when it collapsed, said owner Jared Hunt, who spent the morning helping residents look for personal belongings, salvaging what’s left.

-One Keaton Beach resident stood with his wife in front of the wreckage of what used to be their home, wondering where he might go next.
+One Keaton Beach resident stood with his wife in front of the wreckage of what used to be their home, wondering where they might go next.

 “Man, I just lost my house.
 I have nowhere else to go,” Eric Church told CNN.
 “My house is laying here in a pile.
 It was sitting right there.
 There are just pillars left in the ground.
 I got a wife and two dogs with me.
 What am I supposed to do?”